t3ch-support/Digital-Futures-ROS/src/README.md

 ### charuco_board_generator

-Used for generating a marker images (JPG) for camera calibration and/or pose estimation
+Used for generating marker images (JPG) for camera calibration and/or pose estimation

 #### Parameters